 PHOTO INSOLITE REALITE / SCIENCE PHOTO LIBRARY PHOTO INSOLITE REALITE / SCIENCE PHOTO LIBRARY

 False-colour scanning electron micrograph (SEM) of the internal lining, or epithelium, of the bronchial passages in the human lung.
-Clumps of fine hairs, called cilia, protrude from the tops of specialised epithelial cells.
-The micrograph also shows the round, smooth goblet cells whose function is to release mucus onto the surface of the epithelium.
+Clumps of fine hairs, called cilia, protrude from the tops of specialised epithelial cells (reddish-brown).
+The micrograph also shows the round goblet cells (yellow) whose function is to release mucus onto the surface of the epithelium.
 Rhythmic movements of the cilia serve to move bacteria & other particles away from the gas-exchanging parts of the lung & towards the throat where they can be swallowed or coughed up.
-Magnification: x1100 at 6x7cm size, x550 at 35mm size.
+Magnification: x2,000 at 6x7cm, x1,000 at 35mm size.

 Model release not required.
 Property release not required.